2011- in construction

-The Aile Est (East wing) project represents an important improvement for Genève Aéroport in terms passenger comfort and flexibility of its operation.
+The Aile Est (East wing) project represents an important improvement for Geneva Airport in terms of passenger comfort and flexibility of its operation.

-It will enable Genève Aéroport to strengthen its position in the Central Europe region as well as acting as a gateway to the city of Geneva.
+It will enable Geneva Airport to strengthen its position in the Central Europe region, as well as acting as a gateway to the city of Geneva.
 The new world-class passenger facilities will replace existing facilities that were built for temporary use in the mid-1970s.
 The Aile Est will serve Non-Schengen flights, in particular, medium and long haul carriers.
 Six out of seven of the gates will be contact-stands designed to accommodate code C/D/E and F aircrafts.
 Four of the contact-stands will be “MARS” stands designed to serve two aircraft at once.

 The Aile Est consists of a "Processor" with immigration and emigration passport control booths and Non-Schengen departure and arrival gates with the capacity to accommodate airline lounges at mezzanine level.

-The project is based on a collaborative approach with consultants forming the RBIT consortium being based in primarily three countries; UK, France and Switzerland.
-It is designed to meet the objective of delivering an energy positive building in regards to energy consumption.
-In order to reach this objective, the building will rely on a holistic sustainable strategy consisting of the following elements: approximately 4 000 m² of photovoltaic panels on the roof, 110 geothermal piles for heating and cooling, high-performance glazed facades with solar protection guaranteeing a low dependency on artificial lighting, detailed analysis of thermal performance to eliminate cold-bridges, energy-efficient chilled ceilings throughout, LED lighting strategy with responsive control systems and low water consumption using methods such as rainwater harvesting.
+The jetty, which is 520m in length, is based on a collaborative approach with consultants forming the RBI-T consortium being based in primarily three countries: UK, France and Switzerland.
+It is designed to meet the objective of delivering an energy positive building, in regards to energy consumption.
+In order to reach this objective, the building will rely on a holistic sustainable strategy consisting of the following elements: 7,000 m² of photovoltaic panels on the roof, 110 geothermal piles for heating and cooling, high-performance glazed facades with solar protection guaranteeing a low dependency on artificial lighting, detailed analysis of thermal performance to eliminate cold-bridges, energy-efficient chilled ceilings throughout, LED lighting strategy with responsive control systems and low water consumption using methods such as rainwater harvesting.

 The extruded rhomboid of the Aile Est is 19m deep by 10m high and floats 6m above apron level.
 It extends 520m between its east and west gable elevations.